useRef in React | React | Web Development

 -

-for DOM elements). -
+initialValue: The initial value for theref(e.g.,nullfor DOM elements). -

-: Holds the mutable value.
+refContainer.current: Holds the mutable value.

-Why Use useRef
+Why Use useRef?

 Common Use Cases: